 - A measurement device (multimeter) for voltage, with a max. error of half the PSI's voltage error.
-That measurement device can also be used to measure the voltage on the current sensor when readjusting the current - If the current is also going to be calibrated: a suitable current sensor, ideally specified for at least 1.25 times the max. output current of the PSI and with a max. error that is half or less than the max. current error of the PSI device to calibrate - Normal ambient temperature of approx. 20-25°C - Warmed up PSI unit, which has been run for at least 10 minutes under 50% power - One or two adjustable loads, preferably electronic ones, which are capable of consuming at least 102% of the max. voltage and current of the PSI device and which are calibrated and precise
+That measurement device can also be used to measure the shunt voltage when readjusting the current - If the current is also going to be calibrated: a suitable DC current shunt, ideally specified for at least 1.25 times the max. output current of the PSI and with a max. error that is half or less than the max. current error of the PSI device to calibrate - Normal ambient temperature of approx. 20-25°C (68-77°F) - Warmed up PSI unit, which has been run for at least 10 minutes under 50% power - One or two adjustable loads, preferably electronic ones, which are capable of consuming at least 102% of the max. voltage and current of the PSI device and which are calibrated and precise